Cases of Interest

 TDF has hired James Kitchen to defend Pastor Fortin.
 A three-day trial has been scheduled to commence on April 19, 2022, where TDF’s lawyer will argue that the charges were issued in breach of the Charter.

-Update: TDF is disappointed to learn that the court summarily dismissed Pastor Fortin’s Charter Application and found her guilty of obstruction.
-TDF will carefully review the decision and consider next steps after sentencing is complete.
+Update: TDF is disappointed to learn that the court summarily dismissed Pastor Fortin’s Charter Application and found her and the church guilty of obstruction.
+The crown was seeking $120,000 in fines.
+Pastor Fortin was fined $15,000 and the church was fined $65,000.
+TDF has retained James Kitchen to conduct an appeal.

 TRIAL IN THE NEW BRUNSWICK PROVINCIAL COURT